sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

-- [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
-A lot of useful plugins in one.
-- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
-- [Align To Padding](https://github.com/franklymrshankly/Align-to-padding), by Jonathan Tran: Align layers in a group with padding applied
-- [Create New Styles](https://github.com/franklymrshankly/Create-New-Styles), by Jonathan Tran: A Sketch plugin to create multiple layer styles or text styles
-- [Grid Layer](https://github.com/franklymrshankly/Grid-Layer), by Jonathan Tran: Create columns or gutters as layers.
-Useful if you need a grid on a component level.
-- [Label Layers](https://github.com/franklymrshankly/Label_Layers), by Jonathan Tran: A Sketch plugin that labels selected layers
-- [Trim Artboard](https://github.com/franklymrshankly/Trim-Artboard), by Jonathan Tran: A Sketch plugin to trim the bottom of an artboard
-- [Set Min Max](https://github.com/franklymrshankly/Set-Min-Max), by Jonathan Tran: This plugin will resize a layer by height or width to a base max or min value
-- [Paddit](https://github.com/franklymrshankly/Paddit), by Jonathan Tran: Inspired by Falkeyn's Modulizer, a Sketch plugin that adjusts a group's background to the content with padding.
-- [Symbol Merger](https://github.com/franklymrshankly/Symbol-Merger), by Jonathan Tran: A Sketch plugin that merges duplicate symbols
-- [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by Ingram Micro: Sketch.app plugin to apply design tokens to Sketch layers
-- [Mockup](https://github.com/ruslanlatypov/Mockup-Plugin-for-Sketch), by ls.graphics: Perspective transformation plugin for devices mockups
-- [Mesh Gradients](https://github.com/oodesign/mesh-gradients), by oodesign: Create awesome mesh gradients, right inside of Sketch.
 - [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
 Translate and preview any design with ease
-- [Fill Updater](https://github.com/lizhengDesign/Sketch-FillUpdater), by Li Zheng: Fill shapes or symbols with content of selected artboards.
-- [Copy Updater](https://github.com/lizhengDesign/Sketch-CopyUpdater), by Li Zheng: A Sketch plugin that updates copy based on selected JSON
+- [Sketch Topographic](https://github.com/ziven27/Sketch-topographic), by ziven27: Display Topographic Information
 - [Sketch Meaxure](https://github.com/qjebbs/sketch-meaxure), by utom & jebbs: Make it a fun to create spec for developers and teammates
-- [Palette Cleanser](https://github.com/proteanstudio/sketch-palette-cleanser), by Protean Studio: Get a full rundown of the colors you're using in your Sketch document.
-- [GxDesignOps](https://github.com/genexuslabs/sketchdesignops), by Gastón Milano: Sketch Plugin For GeneXus internal use
-- [Phrase Sketch Plugin](https://phrase.com/sketch), by Phrase: Sync your design content from Sketch with Phrase
-- [Genus](https://github.com/keplerlab/genus), by Kepler Lab: A sketch plugin for exporting prototype website (static html css) from your sketch designs
+- [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.
+- [Sketch Selective Upload](https://github.com/abynim/sketch-selective-upload), by Aby Nimbalkar: Exclude Artboards and Pages when uploading your Document to Sketch Cloud
+- [Envato Elements](https://github.com/envato/extensions-sketch-plugin), by envato: Envato Elements Sketch plugin makes it easy to import a select range of Web and Mobile UI Kits from Envato Elements!
+- [Annotations](https://github.com/BaguetteEngineering/annotations-sketch-plugin), by Baguette Engineering: Hide/show layer groups named 'Annotations'.
 - [🧑🏻‍🚀Xscape!](http://xscape.fun/), by Wooh: hi
 - [Collapse All Artboards And Groups](https://github.com/littlebusters/Collapse-All-Artboards-and-Groups), by littlebusters: Collapse all artboards and groups in the current document.
 - [Copy Paste Position & Size](https://github.com/ajilderda/sketch-copy-paste-position-size), by Andre Jilderda: A Sketch plugin that lets you easily copy & paste width, height, x & y values from and to objects